lizardscruff/memoryGame/README.md

 ## How to Play:
 This memory game is won by matching the respective symbols to each other.
 The amount of moves and time you have is infinite but if you win with as little moves as possible, you can improve your star rating!

-## Contributing:

 ### License:
-This project is released under the (memoryGame/LICENSE.txt) MIT License.
+This project is released under the [MIT License](LICENSE.txt).

-### Thank you's:
+### Credits:
 Udacity Mentor: Karol and the anonymous grader for helping me better understand how this program should be written.
+Here is the link to the starter kit of this project: [Starter Kit](https://github.com/udacity/fend-project-memory-game)